GERD (Gastroesophageal Reflux Disease) in Children

 - Burp your baby a few times during bottle-feeding or breastfeeding.
 Your child may reflux more often when burping with a full stomach.

 - Watch your child's food intake.
 Limit fried and fatty foods, peppermint, chocolate, drinks with caffeine such as sodas and tea, citrus fruit and juices, and tomato products.

 - Offer your child smaller portions at mealtimes.
-Add small snacks between meals if your child is hungry.
+Add small snacks between meals if they are hungry.
 Don’t let your child overeat.
-Let your child tell you when he or she is hungry or full.
+Let your them tell you when they are hungry or full.

-- If your child is overweight, contact your child’s provider to set weight-loss goals.
+- If your child is overweight, contact their provider to set weight-loss goals.

 - Serve the evening meal early, at least 3 hours before bedtime.

 - Ask your child's provider to review your child’s medicines.
 Some may irritate the lining of the stomach or esophagus.

 - Don’t let your child lie down or go to bed right after a meal.

 - Always check with your baby’s provider before raising the head of the crib if they have been diagnosed with gastroesophageal reflux.
 Place all babies, including babies with GERD, on their backs for all sleeping until they are 1 year old.
 This is for safety reasons and to reduce the risk for SIDS and other sleep-related infant deaths.